z4euxsl/z4euxsl/README.md

 💜 i like the color purple

-i listen to normal music such as Michael Jackson, Snoop Dogg, etc.
+i like music that aren't emo and stuff :sob:

 ## Languages i sort of know